Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 But his little "business" had come with some other benefits too.
 Like old phones.
 He’d kept a few of them, after polishing the truth a bit over how far gone they were, and people usually got uppity about getting their SIM cards back, but he’d managed to keep two - ancient turn-of-the-century prepaid things built like a tank could run over them and they’d still work - whose owners musta forgotten or got new SIMs or whatever.

-He’d rigged up a little hiding spot for them under a false bottom in his desk drawer, even got a power outlet in there to keep them charged, managed to get the numbers out to some old friends…
+He’d rigged up a little hiding spot for them under a false bottom in his desk drawer, even got a power outlet in there to keep them charged, managed to get the numbers out to some old friends...

 Nothing had come of it.
 He kept them anyway.
 Just in case something ever happened.

-Until then… he played a lotta battle royale.
+Until then... he played a lotta battle royale.

 Having the headphones on meant he didn’t hear the phone ringing for the first couple seconds.
 Then he dropped his mouse, tore the headphones off his skull and scrabbled desperately in the drawer, not giving a shit that it left his character standing out in the open like a dumbass.